Mastering Management Issues With Boarders

 As the barn manager or owner, it’s important to begin with the careful selection of any boarder.
 Try to be realistic about the types of equine or human issues you can work with and avoid those that you know will drive you up the wall.
 Naturally, you want your barn to be full of boarders and horses, but don’t succumb to adding someone to the barn family that you can clearly see at the outset is not a good match for you or your operation.

-Of course there are times when your best intuition fails to foresee a difficult boarder and suddenly you are faced with a stressful situation that makes your daily life miserable.
+There will be times when your best intuition fails to foresee a difficult boarder and suddenly you are faced with a stressful situation that makes your daily life miserable.
 Here are a few tips to help you successfully navigate common issues that may arise.

 Barn Rules Rule